cmap/cmap-sig-tools/documentation/docs/faq.md

 ## What SigTools are available?
 The Command Reference enumerates the currently available tools organized by function.

-## Can I run SigTools w/o configuring a custom analysis environment or access to to Matlab?
+## Can I run SigTools w/o configuring a custom analysis environment or access to to MATLAB?

 We provide Docker [images](https://hub.docker.com/search?q=sig_&type=image) of the sig-tools at DockerHub.
 These images come pre-configured with all the software dependencies of the tool execute without requiring commercial licences.
-See [here](docker_demo.md) for a tutorial on how to run custom analyses using Dockerized SigTools.
+See [here](docker_demo.md) for a tutorial on how to run connectivity analyses using Dockerized SigTools.

 ## Where can I find the source code for sig-tools?

-The source code for all Matlab based SigTools is available in the [cmapM](https://github.com/cmap/cmapM) Github repository.
+The source code for all MATLAB based SigTools is available in the [cmapM](https://github.com/cmap/cmapM) Github repository.
+See [here](matlab_demo.md) for a tutorial on how to run connectivity analyses in MATLAB.

 ## How should should I cite these tools in my research?